 The “Reasonable Efforts” Standard Under MUTSA

 The phrase “reasonable efforts” in Minn.
-Stat. § 325C.01 is deliberately flexible.
-Courts assess it based on the totality of the circumstances—there is no single checklist that guarantees compliance.
-However, the factors described above are consistently recognized as relevant:
+Stat. § 325C.01, subd.
+5, is deliberately flexible.
+Because the statute measures the required efforts “under the circumstances,” courts assess them based on the totality of the circumstances, there is no single checklist that guarantees compliance.
+The factors described above are consistently recognized as relevant:

 The more of these measures you implement and document, the stronger your position if you ever need to enforce your trade secret rights.
 Conversely, the absence of these measures is precisely what opposing counsel will highlight to argue that your information never qualified as a trade secret in the first place.